 RELATED ARTICLE How To Naturally Increase Your Insulin Sensitivity

-Slow steady-state exercise, (think: recovery biking, rowing, or weight training with moderate/heavy loads at lower intensities) are ideal for this time in your cycle.
-Different phases of your cycle are made for different demands on your body so yes, weighting training at moderate intensities is safe and encouraged during your period.
+Slow steady-state exercise, (think: recovery biking, rowing, or weight training with moderate/heavy loads at lower intensities) is ideal for this time in your cycle.
+Different phases of your cycle are made for different demands on your body so yes, weighting training at moderate intensities is safe and an encouraged exercise during your period.

 Does Weight Training Affect Your Period?

 In short, no. Research suggests that strength training during your follicular phase (also known as the menstrual phase), or the first day of your period results in higher increases in muscle strength when compared to training during your luteal phase (the first day of your next cycle until ovulation or until menstruation begins 1-14).
 [R]

 During this time estrogen is peaked and our bodies are primed to move heavy weight around, with only one caveat.
 Ligaments can become more lax during this phase leading to an increased incidence of ACL tears (4 to 8 times more likely).
 This is a great time to consider supplementing our grass-fed collagen protein into your diet with a post-workout shake or in your morning coffee.
 [R]

 RELATED ARTICLE Can Collagen Replace My Post-Workout Protein Shake?